 • Sodwana Bay, a coastal park about 30 kilometres from Phinda, is popular for its many watersport opportunities.

 Kwa-Zulu Natal is humid and warm to hot along the coast, with slightly cooler temperatures as you head further away from the coast and more inland.
 Summers at Phinda can experience soaring daytime highs in the mid- to late-30’s, but usually average around 30 degrees Celsius.
 Winters can get very cold inland, with night-time lows plummeting to zero.
 Therefore, visitors to the reserve should be prepared for weather extremes, depending on what time of year they visit.
-To find a place to stay for your visit to Phinda see accommodation in KwaZulu Natal for a variety of hotels, guest houses and self catering options.
+To find a place to stay for your visit to Phinda see places to stay in KwaZulu Natal for a variety of hotels, guest houses and self catering options.